Four-Year Graduation Plan

 - Before the fifth semester begins: MATH:2850 Calculus III, MATH:3770 Fundamental Properties of Spaces and Functions I, STAT:3100 / IGPI:3100 Introduction to Mathematical Statistics I, STAT:3101 / IGPI:3101 Introduction to Mathematical Statistics II, and ACTS:3080 Mathematics of Finance I

-- Before the seventh semester begins: STAT:4101 / IGPI:4101 Mathematical Statistics II, ACTS:4130 Quantitative Methods for Actuaries, ACTS:4180 Life Contingencies I, ACTS:4380 Mathematics of Finance II, and at least 90 s.h. earned toward the degree
+- Before the seventh semester begins: STAT:4101 / IGPI:4101 Mathematical Statistics II, ACTS:4130 Quantitative Methods for Actuaries, ACTS:4180 Life Contingencies I, ACTS:4150 Fundamentals of Short Term Mathematics and at least 90 s.h. earned toward the degree

 - Before the eighth semester begins: ACTS:4280 Life Contingencies II